-We are half of the way through the Ocean Challenge!
+We are halfway through the Ocean Challenge!

 Students Rebuild Team

 Since we have crossed the halfway mark of our Ocean Challenge, we’re excited to give you a few updates on the work our incredible community has accomplished together!
 Here are a few fun facts: